platinasystems/pcc-blackbox/README.md

     - updateIpam
     - addNetCluster
 ```
+Important Notes:
-Note: TestNodes: [] is used to include a Test Group already available.
+\-TestNodes: [] is used to include a Test Group already available.
+\-To be invoked using TestCustom approach, each test or Test Group should be listed in GetNameToTestFunc() and in GetDefaultTestMap() respectivelly (please, check testMap.go).

 **Execution Examples:**